BraFelineFun/imageSlider/README.md

 # imageSlider

-works well only with a desktops for now
+works well with both desktops and touch devices

 CSS is generated with SASS(SCSS) preprocessor